Hubert Girault: Recognition

-Girault's work has been cited more than 20,000 times, giving him an h-index of 76 according to Web of Science (or 29,000 and 92, correspondingly according to Google Scholar).
+Girault's work has been cited more than 25,000 times, giving him an h-index of 78 according to Web of Science (or 36,000 and 96, correspondingly according to Google Scholar).

 In 2006, he was awarded the Faraday Medal by the Royal Society of Chemistry.
 The following year, he was named a Fellow of the International Society of Electrochemistry.
 He was subsequently named a Fellow of the Royal Society of Chemistry in 2009 and Fellow of the Electrochemical Society in 2019.
 He received the Visiting Professorship Award for the "111 Project" from the Chinese Ministry of Education from 2008 to 2011.
 In 2015, he was awarded the Reilley Award by the American Society of Electroanalytical Chemistry.
 In 2020, he received the Shikata International Medal of the Polarographic Society of Japan.

+In 2023, he received a Doctor Honoris Causa from Aalto University.